 When you are buying already canned beans from the store, you are getting a very high amount of sodium in each can, plus there may be added fat to them or other preservative type ingredients.
 By cooking dried beans, you are able to control what you add to them.

-I always have on hand a wide assortment of dried beans.
-I usually have at any given time: pinto beans, red beans or kidney beans, lima beans, great northern beans, garbanzo beans, and black beans.
+I always have had a wide assortment of dried beans on hand.
+At any given time I usually have: pinto beans, red beans or kidney beans, lima beans, great northern beans, garbanzo beans, and black beans.
 I actually use whatever I have on hand when I am putting something together, as we are not picky on a certain type.

-There are a couple different ways to prepare your beans, but I am going to only talk about pre-soaking overnight and then cooking dried beans.
+There are a couple of different ways to prepare your beans, but I am going to only talk about pre-soaking overnight and then cooking dried beans.
 This is not the only method, but it is the one that I end up using most often.
 YES…it does take some pre-planning or thinking about what you will be having, but if you soak extra and freeze them, you won’t have to have as much thought put into it for the next meal or two.

 You can soak as many beans as you would like.
 Here is the first picture of the pinto beans that I started with.
 Place them in an overly large bowl (to provide extra room for expanding).
 If you see any beans that are discolored, discard those.